What is the Federal Skilled Worker Program (FSWP)?

-In order to apply for the FSWP, you must have work experience according to Skill Type 0, Skill Type A or Skill Type B on the Canadian National Occupation Classification (NOC).
+To apply for the FSWP, you must have work experience according to Skill Type 0, Skill Type A, or Skill Type B on the Canadian National Occupation Classification (NOC).
 You should have at least one year of full-time experience in the same NOC.
 Full-time experience counts as 30 hours per week or an equal amount of time in a part-time job.
 This experience must be in the last ten years of your working years.
 Volunteer work and internships do not count as full-time experience.
 Your duties and responsibilities must correspond with the duties and responsibilities stated in the NOC.

 The applicant gets age points based on his/her age on the day IRCC receives a complete application.
 Maximum points are 12 in-between age of 18 to 35 years and then there is a deficit of 1 point per year and it becomes 0 at the age of 47 years.

 The applicant may get a maximum of 10 points towards the adaptability factor if either spouse has a relative in Canada, Past studies in Canada, and/or past work experience in Canada.
 Or, if the principal applicant has arranged employment in Canada and spouse language ability.

 Applicants are assessed based upon the FSW Point system which requires them to have at least 67 points to be eligible to apply.
 Points are given based on:

 You can achieve a maximum of 25 points for educational credentials.
 You will be scored according to the type of degree/certificate/diploma you have.
 Points are given as:

 |University degree; Doctoral (Ph.D.) level or equal||25 points|